UniversalDependencies/docs/_fr/dep/obl-agent.md

 udver: '2'
 ---

-In FrenchSpoken, in a causative construction, the `obl:agent` relation attaches the infinitive verb to his agent, when the latter is the syntactical oblique of the sentence (this initial agent has been demoted and became the oblique complement of the causative construction).
+In **UD_French-Spoken**, in a causative construction, the `obl:agent` relation attaches the infinitive verb to his agent, when the latter is the syntactical oblique of the sentence (this initial agent has been demoted and became the oblique complement of the causative construction).
 I.e a complement introduced by a preposition (see the page about the [obl]() relation).

 ~~~ sdparse